alexiatolentino/Portfolio-Website/README.md

 - Git for version control and collaboration.
 - Visual Studio Code as my code editor.

+To have auto refresh when making changes:
+1. Go to the Extensions tab in VS Code
+2. Search "Live Server" and install the first extension you see
+3. Click on the file that you are working on
+4. Press ALT+L+O to open a live server for that specific file

 ## Future Plans

 I'm committed to continuously improving this portfolio to provide a better experience for visitors.
 Here's what you can expect in the near future: